 Pinnacle’s management team has a combined 35 years of experience in the wood pellet industry and more than 125 years of experience in the industrial sector.
 The team has a track record of driving growth in production, productivity, and profitability while maintaining industry-leading safety standards.

-Through increasing capacity at its existing production facilities, the ramp up of the Company’s new Smithers facility, as well as the addition of other greenfield and brownfield projects, Pinnacle expects to grow its industrial wood pellet production proportionately with increasing global demand.
+Through increasing capacity at its existing production facilities, as well as the addition of other greenfield and brownfield projects, Pinnacle expects to grow its industrial wood pellet production proportionately with increasing global demand.

 In addition to organic growth opportunities, Pinnacle will pursue acquisition opportunities, or other strategic initiatives, in Western Canada or other jurisdictions, such as the U.S. Pacific Northwest, Eastern Canada and the U.S. Southeast, to further diversify its asset base, leverage its strong development and operational expertise, and capture increased market share.
 The Company recently entered the U.S. Southeast through its acquisition of a 70% stake in an industrial wood pellet plant in Alabama.